Written By Upasana Das

 Freight forwarding in logistics plays an important role when it comes to the logistics of commercial goods.
 Transporting commercial goods in bulk can be extremely difficult.
 It costs a lot of money and is a time-consuming process.
 However, freight forwarders can aid manufacturers in easily fulfilling their shipping requirements by streamlining the freight logistics and supply chain process.

 They are well equipped with vast knowledge, technology, network, and sources to help businesses transport and expand globally while saving both money and time.
-In this article, we will explore freight forwarding, how freight forwarding in logistics actually function, what are its benefits and types as, well as the key stages of freight forwarding.
+In this article, we will explore freight forwarding, how freight forwarding in logistics actually function, what are its benefits and types as, well as the key stages pr process of freight forwarding.

 Freight Forwarding in logistics is a practice in commercial trade where third-party agencies, also known as freight forwarding companies, move the manufacturer’s cargo from the point of origin to the desired destination through single or multiple carriers and via various modes of transportation, namely air, sea, road, or railway.